klharp/Web-Design-Challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

+## Project Overview
+This "Latitude with Attitude"  dashboard uses data from a previous assignment (https://github.com/klharp/python-api-challenge).
+Specifically,  [weather data](Resources/cities_data.csv) was used.

+Languages and libraries used:

+* HTML
+* CSS

 ---

 Site can be viewed on Github pages here: https://klharp.github.io/web-design-challenge/

-## Latitude - Latitude Analysis Dashboard with Attitude

-This data visualization dashboard website ususeding visualizations previous created in a past assignment.
-Specifically,  [weather data](Resources/cities_data.csv) was plotted.

 ## Website Requirements